gscrow/dressipi-com/privacy.markdown

 ### Cookies, Web Beacons and Other Similar Technologies

-As further described in our Cookie Policy, we use cookies and similar technologies (e.g., web beacons, pixels, tags and device identifiers) to recognise you and/or your device(s) on, off and across our Services.
-We also allow some others to use cookies as described in our Cookie Policy.
+As further described in our [Cookies Policy](https://dressipi.com/cookies/), we use cookies and similar technologies (e.g., web beacons, pixels, tags and device identifiers) to recognise you and/or your device(s) on, off and across our Services.
+We also allow some others to use cookies as described in our [Cookies Policy](https://dressipi.com/cookies/).

 You can control cookies through your browser settings and other tools.
 You can also opt-out from our use of cookies and similar technologies that track your behaviour on the sites of others.